storlak/Python-Libraries-Studied/# Python Libraries.md

 - 🔻os.path functions that i've used:
     - os.path.exists(): this checks if the named file exists on the given path .
     - os.path.basename(path): extracts the file name without extenstion from a path.
-    - os.path.isfile:checks if a given path is a file.
+    - os.path.isfile():checks if a given path is a file.
-    - os.path.isdir: checks if a given path is a directory.
+    - os.path.isdir(): checks if a given path is a directory.
     - os.path.getsize(path): returns the size of a file in bytes.

 ### CSV Module